• Skip to primary navigation

 Ingredients

-• 2 cups Mung beans wash and soaked in warm water for 2 hours
+• 2 cups Mung beans washed and soaked in warm water for 2 hours

 • 2 medium Tomatoes diced